kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Limits of Cross Validation

-Time dependence breaks folds.
+Time dependence breaks folds
-Large datasets raise cost.
+Large datasets raise cost
 Judgment remains necessary

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.